vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

 The goal is to find an invertible function \\( F \\), which under assumption of multi-variate normal distribution with isotropic unit variance on the latent space gives maximum likelihood.
-This is equivalent to minimizing
+The change of variables of probability density function formula means that above is equivalent to minimizing below.
 \\( -\sum_x( \log(P_X(x))) = - \sum_x  \log(p_Z (f(x))) + \log | \det(\frac{\partial F(x)}{\partial x} ) | \\)

 where \\( f \\) maps from the data space \\(  X \\) to the latent space \\( Z \\).
 The requirement of normal distribution on the latent space gives us:

 \\(  p_Z(f(x)) = \frac{1}{\sqrt{2\pi}} \exp( - \frac{f(x)^ 2}{2} ) \\).

-We choose the function to be made by composition of multiple simpler functions:
+We choose the function to be made by composition of multiple simpler functions.

 \\(  F = f \circ f \circ f ... \circ f \\)